Synerty-Attune-Automation-Forks/Setup-macOS-or-Linux-to-Automate-Operating-System-Installations/README.md

+### Setup Boot ISO Support on Linux

+### Setup ISO HTTP Support on Linux

+This is for OS installs to download ISOs from HTTP.

+### Setup oVirt Support on Linux

 ### Setup Samba Share for Windows OS Files on macOS or Linux

 Sets up a Samba server with the folder at